Why Your EU-based Customers Need Invoices

 If you're just starting out, understanding invoices can be a bit of a minefield.
 Keeping on top of them while running a business can feel like an extra headache.

-This article will explain why EU countries require invoices and how to be compliant to help you run your store more smoothly…
+This article will explain why non-EU sellers need to issue invoices to their EU-based customers and walk you through different things related to compliance to help you run your store more smoothly.

 Invoice vs receipt

 When a customer places an order, you probably already send them an automatic confirmation of their order, aka a receipt.

 In countries like the US, a receipt is enough to validate proof of purchase, but in places like the EU, an invoice is also required as part of the sales process for tax purposes.

 While these documents might seem very similar, they both have different functions.
 An invoice acts as a request for payment, while a receipt serves as proof of payment.